google/WebFundamentals/src/content/en/updates/posts/2015/10/notification-requireInteraction.markdown

 should be removed from view after a short period of time.

-Chrome 47 (beta in October 2015) now supports the `requireInteraction` option and unless explicitly provided *and* to set to `true` will mean that all notifications on *desktop* will be dismissed after approximately 20 seconds.
-The interesting part though is that Chrome has recently just removed the Notification Center from all desktop platforms, this means that minimsied notifications are considered to be dismissed and are not accessible in a call to `getNotifications` in a Service Worker.
+Chrome 47 (beta in October 2015) now supports the `requireInteraction` option and unless explicitly provided *and* set to `true`, this will mean that all notifications on *desktop* will be dismissed after approximately [20 seconds](http://crbug.com/530697#c9).
+The interesting part though is that Chrome has recently just removed the Notification Center from all desktop platforms (but Chrome OS), this means that minimized notifications are considered to be dismissed and are not accessible in a call to `getNotifications` in a Service Worker.

 On Chrome for Android, because the notifications are minimized in the notifications tray area, the `requireInteraction` option is ignored.